Blue Mountain Hospital District Visa Sponsorship Jobs USA

 WHY BLUE MOUNTAIN HOSPITAL DISTRICT & GRANT COUNTY?

 The Blue Mountain Hospital District (BMHD) is located in Grant County, Oregon, at the heart of the John Day River, in beautiful, rural, Eastern Oregon.
-Our District is comprised of a Critical Access Hospital (CAH), Family & Rural Medicine Clinic, Home Care and Hospice, Emergency Medical Services, an Intermediate Care Center and all of the supporting ancillary departments necessary to care for the health and wellness of our community.
+Our District is comprised of a Critical Access Hospital (CAH), Family & Rural Medicine Clinic, Home Care and Hospice, Emergency Medical Services, an Intermediate Care Center, and all the supporting ancillary departments necessary to care for the health and wellness of our community.

 Our District spans from John Day to Prairie City, nestled in a valley surrounded by the Blue Mountains.
-The Strawberry Mountain Range and John Day River Valley offer a variety of outdoor activities, from abundant hiking/mountain biking/horse riding trails to high and low lakes and ponds.
+The Strawberry Mountain Range and John Day River Valley offers a variety of outdoor activities, from abundant hiking/mountain biking/horse riding trails to high and low lakes and ponds.
 Our area is known to be a “go to” place not just for recreation, but also for big game hunting and fishing!

 Join our family-like team and settle into a lifestyle that is hard to beat!